 Ships named for the state of North Carolina enjoy a long and proud history.
 Here is the Legacy of Ships in addition to BB55.

 The first USS NORTH CAROLINA, a 74-gun ship of the line, was launched in Philadelphia, September 1820, and fitted out in Norfolk, Virginia, with Master Commandant Charles W. Morgan in command.
 A three-masted square-rigger with an overall length of 196 feet 3 inches and beam of 54 feet, she displaced 2,633 tons and carried a complement of 820.
-As Commodore John Rodgers’ flagship in the Mediterranean, NORTH CAROLINA symbolized naval might and provided the young republic much-needed prestige and respectability.
-The Ship-of-the-Line became a receiving [training] ship in New York Navy Yard in 1839 and was sold for scrap in 1867.
+As Commodore John Rodgers’ flagship in the Mediterranean from 1825-1827, NORTH CAROLINA symbolized naval might and provided the young republic much-needed prestige and respectability.
+Her second voyage was in the Pacific Squadron from 1836-1839.
+Then the Ship-of-the-Line became a receiving [training] ship in New York Navy Yard and was sold for scrap in 1867.

 The Confederate States Navy’s 174-foot ironclad CSS NORTH CAROLINA was constructed in Wilmington, North Carolina, near the site of Battleship NORTH CAROLINA.
 Displacing 600 tons, her main battery consisted of four 8-inch guns and her complement of 150 men.
 She was anchored near the mouth of the Cape Fear River to help keep the port of Wilmington open for blockade runners.
 She developed leaks and sank in September 1864 near Southport, North Carolina.